 Skip to content

 At Alight, we develop, own and operate our solar parks and sell the clean electricity to energy-intensive companies.
-By leasing your land to us, you can ensure even your low-productivity plots yield a profit while also contributing to a more sustainable society.
+By leasing land to us, you can ensure even your low-productivity plots yield a profit while also contributing to a more sustainable society.

 Why lease your land?